halimdakir/TaskPulse-Platform/README.md

 # TaskPulse: Intelligent Task Management and Insight Platform

-TaskPulse is a lightweight SaaS platform for intelligent task management and productivity insights.
-It’s a team task management and insight platform, simple on the surface, but built with real-world technologies.
+TaskPulse is a lightweight SaaS platform for intelligent task management and productivity insights, simple on the surface, but powered by real-world technologies like .NET, Go, and React.

 ---